mdda/colab_helper/README.md

 chu.kaggle_credentials(file='./kaggle.json')
 ```

-Then you can access the Kaggle CLI :
+Then you can access the Kaggle CLI (see also [the Kaggle API docs](https://github.com/Kaggle/kaggle-api)):

 ```
 # Description page : https://www.kaggle.com/ronitf/heart-disease-uci